Admission – FAQ

 A: For students, who complete their undergraduate degree in Germany or any EU country: You can apply if you do not yet have your undergraduate degree until the deadline for submission of applications.
 However, you need a minimum of 135 ECTS to be able to apply and you should hand in a recent statement of grades form and a confirmation that you have completed your courses.
-As soon as you got your bachelor certificate you should send it to us, however, you have up to one semester to hand in your degree.
+As soon as you got your bachelor certificate you should send it to us.
+You have up to one year to hand in your degree.

 For students, who complete their undergraduate degree in a non-EU country: You must have completed your undergraduate degree to be able to apply.
 Only in exceptional cases, we may accept applicants which have not finished their undergraduate degree which then can be provided latest by September.

 In the latter case, the applicant should send us a confirmation from their University with the following information:

 - the official length of the study program (for example 4 years)

 - a full-time graduate program, part-time program or distance learning

 - date when he/she will probably graduate and receive the bachelor degree certificate (important)

 - topic and date of the thesis (if applicable)

 - signature from the university (registrar or dean)